Loose Women

-Loose Women (previously known as Live Talk from 2000 to 2001) is a British talk show that broadcasts on ITV weekdays from 12:30 pm to 1:30 pm.
+Loose Women (known as Live Talk from 2000 to 2001) is a British talk show that broadcasts on ITV weekdays from 12:30 pm to 1:30 pm.
 The show focuses on a panel of four female presenters who interview celebrities, talk about aspects of their lives, and discuss topical issues ranging from politics and current affairs to celebrity gossip and entertainment news.
 The 3,000th episode of Loose Women was broadcast on 15 May 2018.
+The show celebrated its 25th anniversary on 6 September 2024.

 It was originally broadcast from Norwich, then Manchester, before moving to London.

 History

 The panel comprises four women from various professions in the entertainment and journalism industries, who interview celebrities, discuss their lives and discuss topical issues, ranging from daily politics and current affairs, to celebrity gossip.

-ITV decided to scrap the original format of "Loose Women" and instead opted for a more condensed version of the show under the new name "Live Talk".
+ITV decided to scrap the original format of Loose Women and instead opted for a more condensed version of the show under the new name Live Talk.
 This new version was filmed in Manchester instead of London and the show kept its old roots.
-The rebranding made its debut on 25 September 2000 continued for 121 episodes.
-On 8 June 2001, Live Talk aired for the last time until 2 September 2002 when the Live Talk format and branding was scrapped and was rebranded back to Loose Women.
+The rebranding made its debut on 25 September 2000 and ran for 121 episodes.
+On 8 June 2001, Live Talk aired for the last time until 2 September 2002 when the Live Talk format and branding was scrapped and rebranded back to Loose Women.

 On 22 June 2016, Sir Cliff Richard sat down for a one-on-one interview with close friend Gloria Hunniford for a special edition of Loose Women subtitled Sir Cliff: Out of the Shadows.

-On 22 March 2020, it was announced that due to the COVID-19 pandemic, production on Loose Women has been suspended until further notice.
+On 22 March 2020, it was announced that due to the COVID-19 pandemic, production on Loose Women had been suspended until further notice.
 Reruns of old episodes were aired in the programme's time slot.
 On 28 April 2020, it was announced that Loose Women would recommence production on two live episodes per week from 4 May 2020.

 On 22 October 2020, Loose Women featured an all black panel for the first time in the show's history, featuring Charlene White, Brenda Edwards, Judi Love and Kéllé Bryan.
 This panel has been seen several times since then.

 On 19 November 2020, there was an all male panel for the first time in the show's history, to celebrate International Men's Day, altering the show's name to Loose Men for the day.
 Panellists featured were Marvin Humes, Iain Stirling, Ronan Keating and Roman Kemp.
 Since then, there have been several episodes of Loose Men featuring the likes of Vernon Kay, Richard Madeley, Johannes Radebe, Mike Tindall and Ore Oduba.

 On 3 August 2022, it was announced that the live studio audience would be returning from early September, having been suspended for over two years due to the COVID-19 pandemic.
-The audience returned on 5 September and new opening titles were also introduced in the same episode.
+The audience returned on 5 September, and new opening titles were also introduced in the same episode.

+On 21 April 2023, it was announced that Loose Women would be going on a live tour in September 2023.